 8 Amazing Health Benefits of Asparagus

-As well as containing vitamins and minerals, asparagus is a diuretic and is rich in fiber which helps to prevent water retention and constipation.
-In this article we’ll be looking at the many health benefits of asparagus.
+As well as containing vitamins and minerals, asparagus is a diuretic that is rich in fiber, helping to prevent and reduce fluid retention and constipation.

 Characteristics of asparagus

-It is the stem part of the plant called Aspargus Officinalis, which can measure up to a meter and a half tall.
-It belongs to the same family as leek, onion and chives, even though they don’t look like it.
+It is the stem part of the plant called Aspargus Officinalis, which can measure up to a meter and a half in height.
+It belongs to the same family as leek, onion and chives, even though it might not look like or taste like it.

-Green asparagus comes from around the Mediterranean Sea.
-More specifically, near the Tigris and Euphrates rivers.
-In ancient Egypt and ancient Greece, people would eat asparagus and use it as an offering to the gods.
+The asparagus plant is native to the Mediterranean region, close to the Tigris and Euphrates rivers.
+In Ancient Egypt and Ancient Greece, people would eat asparagus and use it as an offering to the gods.
 It became popular all over Europe thanks to the Romans, who favored it because of its medicinal properties.

 What are the benefits of asparagus?

-Due to its high vitamin content, asparagus has been popular since ancient times and has a wide variety of benefits.
+According to this article from The Spanish Nutrition Foundation, asparagus (especially green asparagus) is rich in vitamins.
+Asparagus has been popular since ancient times and has a wide variety of benefits.
 Find out what they are:

 1. It’s a diuretic